yamitc/nextjsbasicapp/solution.md

    Executes the Next.js build process (`npm run build`).

 6. **Static Code Analysis**
-   - **CodeQL Analysis**: Detects security flaws in JavaScript code with GitHub's built-in scanner.
+   - **CodeQL Analysis**: Detects security vulnerabilities in TypeScript code using GitHub’s built-in scanner.

 7. **Build & Push Docker Image to ACR**
    - Uses `buildx` to build and tag the Docker image with `latest` and the version tag.